RandyGaul/cute_framework/doc/protocol.md

 ## Server Handshake and Connection Process

+The server should be on a publicly available IP address and port.
+This way clients can initiate the connection handshake by sending the *connect token packet* to the server, who is listening on a UDP socket + port combo.

+The server maintains a set of clients, capped at SERVER_MAX_CLIENTS tunable (see [Tuning Parameters](#tuning-parameters) for more info).
+Each client is represented by an opaque *client handle*.
+Max clients can be set to any number as deemed acceptable according to the implementation.
+For many first-person shooter games, somewhere from 8-32 players often makes sense.
+For larger games, such as MMOs, multiple thousands of players can be acceptable for the Cute Protocol, so long as the implementation appropriately scales to that level.
+The Cute Protocol is quite agnostic to connection scale, since different implementations are free to represent clients in a manner suitable to their specific needs.

+### Server Handshake Process

+The server runs a state machine for each potential client attempting to get through the handshake process.
+Instead of writing down the state machine formally, as was done for the [Client Handshake State Machine](#client-handshake-state-machine) section, the steps are listed here in order for simplicity.
+The server follows exactly these steps, in order, once a *connect token packet* is received.
+These are the steps for setting up a secure connection with a client in the *connected* state.

+Here are the steps for processing the *connect token packet*.

+1. A *connect token packet* is received on the listener UDP socket and port combo.
+This means a potential client wants to star the connection handshake process.
+2. If the *connect token packet* is not exactly 1024 bytes, ignore the packet.
+3. If the `packet type` byte at the beginning of the packet is not zero (*connect token packet*), ignore the packet.
+4. Read and make sure the protocol string `version info` "CUTE 1.00", including the nul byte, comes right after the `packet type` byte.
+5. Read and make sure the `application id` matches the expected id for the user's application.
+6. Read the `expiration timestamp`.
+If the token has expired, ignore the packet.
+7. Read and decrypt the *connect token packet* SECRET SECTION.
+The PUBLIC SECTION is used as the Associated Data in the AEAD primitive.
+If the *connect token packet* fails to decrypt, ignore the packet.
+8. If all previous checks pass, respond with a *challenge request packet*.

+The next series of steps is for performing the challenge response sequence.
+WORKING HERE

+1. Read and store the data in the decrypted SECRET SECTION

 ## Disconnect Sequence

 In order to gracefully disconnect, either the client or the server can perform the Disconnect Sequence, which means to fire off a series of *disconnect packet*'s in quick succession (e.g. in a for loop).
 The number of packets is defined by the DISCONNECT_SEQUENCE_PACKET_COUNT tuning parameter (see [Tuning Parameters](#tuning-parameters)).
 The purpose of the redundancy is to be statistically likely that one of the packets gets through to the endpoint, even in the face of packet loss.